Transgender rights in the United Kingdom: Sports

-Rugby

 Both the Rugby Football League and the Rugby Football Union decided to ban transgender women from playing in women's rugby in 2022 in moves that followed a similar ban by World Rugby in 2020.
 Both organisations described this as "a precautionary approach".

-Swimming

 In April 2023, Swim England announced that only those "who have declared a birth sex of female" may compete in the female sport.
 This followed a 2022 decision by the international swimming body FINA, World Aquatics, which issued guidelines that prevent trans women competing in female categories if they experienced male puberty "beyond Tanner Stage 2 or before age 12, whichever is later".

-Triathlon
+The Lawn Tennis Association announced in December 2024 that from 25 January, "transgender women, who were recorded male at birth, would not be eligible to compete in female events in higher graded competitions".
+In August 2026, the policy was updated to apply to all "structured competition", including club championships and any sex-categorised event with a competitive consequence, with effect from 1 September 2026.

 In July 2022, the British Triathlon announced that athletes above the age of 12 could compete in either a Female category or an Open category, with the female category only for those who were of the "female sex at birth".
 This was a reversal of an earlier 2018 policy which allowed for trans inclusion once certain hormonal prerequisites had been met.
 British Triathlon Chief Executive Andy Salmon was reported as stating that he was not "aware" of any elite-level trans athletes competing in triathlons in Britain, but did not want the governing body to wait for "that to be a problem" before it "tried to fix it".